Editor's note: This article was originally published May 7, 2018; it was updated September 11, 2018 to reflect the latest information.

 In fact, the situation in Venezuela is so dire that the Secretary General of the Organization of American States recently said that newborns in Syria have a better chance of survival than those born in Venezuela today.

 Medical facilities in Venezuela are breaking down and losing their electricity at the same time that the cost of medications has become astronomical.
 There is a shortage of around 85 percent of all medicines in the country.

 Meanwhile, 13,000 doctors have left Venezuela in the past four years.

 Without access to proper medical care, people have become more vulnerable to treatable and communicable diseases like tuberculosis and malaria.

 Society in Venezuela is breaking down

-Jobs in Venezuela have all but disappeared, and with violence on the rise and reliable access to food, healthcare and medicine deteriorating, more than 1.5 million Venezuelans in the last two years have left.
+Jobs in Venezuela have all but disappeared, and with violence on the rise and reliable access to food, healthcare and medicine deteriorating, more than 2.3 million Venezuelans in the last three years have left.